EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 NOTE: Please no not upload the test annotations directly to github.
 Use the CLI tool to ensure that they only exist on the EvalAI servers.

 ### Step 7: Make a baseline submission
-To test your setup and report your baseline results, please make a submission using your baseline code to generate a submission JSON and upload it through the EvalAI system.
-Once submitted, make it public on the leaderboard, and mark it as a "baseline."
+To test your setup and report your baseline results, we need to make a submission using your baseline code to generate a submission JSON and upload it through the EvalAI system.
+Once submitted, make it public on the leaderboard, and mark it as a "baseline" by going to your submissions.
 It will show up on the leadboard with a "B" to denote that this is the official baseline ([example here](https://eval.ai/web/challenges/challenge-page/802/leaderboard/2195)).
 Please make sure to submit a baseline, as without it, no participant will be eligible for prizes (as per our rules, they must outperform the baseline on the "primary" metric to be eligible).

 ### Step N: Sync-ing your repo to the upstream